 Additionally, you might want to consider the weight of the hitch.
 If you’re only using your fifth wheel occasionally, you don’t want to take your hitch in and out constantly.
 These hitches take up a tremendous amount of space in the truck bed and make hauling other items difficult.
 Ensure you can easily remove or install the hitch.

 A sliding fifth wheel hitch can make the difference between getting into a site or not.
-It can also save you frustration and a hit to your wallet.
-And that means more money for camping reservations and gear.
+It can also save your short-bed truck in tight turns with your fifth wheel.
+Avoid the frustration, safety concerns, and a hit to your wallet and consider a slider hitch for your setup!

 Do you use a sliding fifth wheel hitch with your rig?
 Drop a comment below.